mortonprod/altmakes-website/content/_index.md

   below, and all of my own patterns are available to buy on my Etsy shop.
 servicesTitle3: Tutorials
-servicesDescription3: "From learning only the basics from a young age and not picking my needles back up "
+servicesDescription3: "From learning only the basics from a young age and not picking my needles back up fairly recently I am still learning every day and discovering my own preferred way of doing things. "
 etsyLink: https://www.etsy.com
 instagramLink: https://www.instagram.com
 pinterestLink: https://www.pinterest.co.uk